tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Demo.md

 # Starting a run on local ML-OPS Platform

 **🚀 [Checking all necessary pre-installments](#step-0-checking-all-necessary-pre-installments)**
-*Step 0.1: Checking all necessary pre-installments on Windows WSL - Ubuntu:*
+*Step 0.1: Checking all necessary pre-installments on Windows WSL - Ubuntu*
-*Step 0.2: Checking all necessary pre-installments on MacOs:*
+*Step 0.2: Checking all necessary pre-installments on MacOs*

 **🚧 [Clone the main project repository](#clone-the-main-repository-to-your-local-folder)**